smjothen/ApolloESP32Application/docs/ota_and_bootloaders.md

 After building with the linker script, there will be a `.hex` file describing the full flash at `/smart/smart/dist/AppWithBootloader/production/smart.production.hex`.
 Some slight modifications needs to be done to this file.
 Use this command:

 ```
-python /home/arnt/.local/share/virtualenvs/blhost-jQgB8x88/bin/hex2bin.py --range=0x3c00:0x1AFFF --pad=00  ../smart/smart/dist/AppWithBootloader/production/smart.production.hex  | tail -c +15361 > ../../ApolloESP32Application/bin/dspic.bin
+python /home/arnt/.local/share/virtualenvs/blhost-jQgB8x88/bin/hex2bin.py --range=0x3c00:0x56fff ../smart/smart/dist/AppWithBootloader/production/smart.production.hex  | tail -c +15361 > ../../ApolloESP32Application/bin/dspic.bin
 ```

 This changes the file in the following ways:
 - `hex2bin` go from lines with addresses and data in hex to pure binary stuff
-- `--range=0x3c00:0x1AFFF` skip the start of the flash, this is required if running without bootloader for development, but is not part of what is updated with the OTA image.
+- `--range=0x3c00:0x56fff` skip the start of the flash, this data is required if running without bootloader for development, but is not part of what is updated with the OTA image. `(0x56fff+0x1)÷0x2==0x2b800` This range works, but it seems the start address is word-indexed and the second is byte-indexed.
+Results obtained by trial and error ;)
-- `--pad=00` put 0x00 in the areas with not data.
-Since the file format is 32 bit, but the flash is 24 bit, and it returns 0x00 for the non existent 4th byte when reading, this simplifies the CRC check.
 - `tail -c +15361` hex2bin pads the beginning of the file, here we remove that (0x3c00 +0x1 == 15361)

 The file located at `ApolloESP32Application/bin/dspic.bin` is automatically built in to the ESP32 image, using this strategy: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html#embedding-binary-data